Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: The Model

 The phase diagram of the classical XY model is well-understood.
 Long-range order is impossible in one and two dimensions at any nonzero temperature due to the Mermin-Wagner theorem \cite{MerminWagner66}.
 In three and higher dimensions, there is a phase transition between a paramagnetic high-temperature phase and a ferromagnetic low-temperature phase.
 The two-dimensional XY model is special because the system undergoes a BKT phase transition into a quasi long-range ordered low-temperature phase.

 In a long-range ordered or quasi long-range ordered phase, a twist in the boundary conditions increases the system's free energy.
 The system can lower its free energy by distributing the total twist (angular difference) $\Theta$ over the entire sample, i.e., by gradually changing the average orientation of the spins in the bulk.
 For a system of linear size $L$, the lowest free energy is expected when the average phase changes by $\Theta/L$ between neighboring sites (in the direction the twist is applied).
-For large $L$, this local phase change is small, and free energy can be expanded in powers of $\Theta/L$.
-As the free energy difference $\Delta F$ between the twisted and untwisted systems must be an even function of $\Theta$, it takes the form
+For large $L$, this local phase change is small, which suggests that the free energy can be expanded in powers of $\Theta/L$.
+As the free energy difference $\Delta F$ between the twisted and untwisted systems must be an even function of $\Theta$, the expansion is expected to take the form

 to quadratic order in $\Theta/L$.
 This relation can be understood as a definition of the helicity modulus (or spin stiffness) $\rho_s$,